 CODE OF PRACTICE

 Nelson College for Girls has agreed to observe and be bound by the Code of Practice for the Pastoral Care of International students published by NZQA.
-Copies of the Code are available on request from this institution or from the NZQA website at www.nzqa.govt.nz.
+Copies of the Code are available from the NZQA website at www.nzqa.govt.nz.
 The Code of Practice pamphlet is also available in different languages and provides important information for international students and their families.
-This is available on the NZQA website at Code of Practice resources in different languages.

 Full details of immigration requirements, advice on rights to employment in New Zealand while studying, and reporting requirements are available from Immigration New Zealand and can be viewed on their website at www.immigration.govt.nz.